 Any terminal emulator program may be used to act as a remote terminal to the MFT B-Series.
-We recommend Tera Term and it works for all Windows versions (95 to Vista) Tera Term program is available on our CD manual or the internet at http://ttssh2.sourceforge.jp/ Once the program is installed, you start Tera Term and select the communications port by selecting the Serial radio button and then choosing the port.
-Tera Term does not require the user to set the baud rate to 9600, data bits to 8, parity to none, stop bits to 1 and flow control to none.
-You can save this configuration for future recall if you like under the Setup, Save Setup menu.
+We recommend TeraTerm which works for all Windows versions (95 to 7).
+The TeraTerm program is available on our CD manual or the internet at http://ttssh2.sourceforge.jp/

+Once the program is installed, start TeraTerm and select the communications port by selecting the Serial radio button and then choosing the port number.
+Under the Setup menu, select 'Serial Port...' and check that the serial port setup is as follows: Baud Rate 9600, 8 Data Bits, No Parity, 1 Stop Bit, No Flow Control.
+This configuration can be saved for future recall by selecting 'Save Setup...' from the Setup menu.